Memorial Day in a U.S.-China Relations Context

 You might have recently been disturbed by reports from the South China Sea.
 Currently the national forces of the United States of America and the People’s Republic of China are interacting in increasingly dangerous ways.

 But there is still plenty of hope for secure relations between our countries.
 Why?
+History.

 This Memorial Day, join The Tai Initiative in educating Americans and Chinese alike on our shared history and how it unites us.
 This weekend, many of my fellow Americans are taking time and energy to remember the sacrifices of those who gave their lives in defense of others.
 In this new century, these remembrances should include the thousands of Chinese and Americans who fought alongside one another in battle seventy years ago.
 Together, we shed blood and gave everything we had to defend one another against fascism in the 20th century.